What do you think about the Bible?

 What about Jesus?

-We really love Jesus, a lot.
 We believe that Jesus is the full representation of God – in human form.
 Through his teachings Jesus taught us how to live and love.
 Through his life on earth Jesus taught us about grace and justice, and through His death Jesus defeated the powers of evil, overcame the power of sin in our lives, and set us free to live a life in relationship with God.

 What does diversity mean to you?